ncbi/deeplensnet/README.md

-# Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity
+# DeepLensNet: Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity
-This repository provides scripts, test image samples, and attention map samples for the paper titled 'Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity'.
+This repository provides scripts, test image samples, and attention map samples for the paper titled 'DeepLensNet: Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity'.

 ## Instructions to set up
 ### Prerequisites